sebastiendonadio/devopsmlops/chapters/10-chapter8.md

 1. Choose an algorithm and specific hyperparameters.
 Note that changing hyperparameters corresponds to a new hyperparameter version.

-1. Train an ML model (can be manual or Semi-Auto ML or AutoML from Chapter 7).
+1. Train a ML model (can be manual or Semi-Auto ML or AutoML from Chapter 7).

 1. Calculate model metrics (training error, if possible out-of-sample validation error).

 1. Deliver the trained model ready to be deployed if needed (to be determined based on the model metrics) - this completes the experiment.